openvinotoolkit/openvino_tensorflow/docs/TROUBLESHOOTING.md

 - marked_<graph_id>.pbtxt: This is the graph after the supported nodes are marked.
 - clustered_<graph_id>.pbtxt: This is the graph after the clustering is completed.
 All the supported nodes should be grouped into clusters after this step.
 - declustered_<graph_id>.pbtxt: This is the graph after some of the clusters are deassigned.
 For example, the clusters with very low number of ops will be deassigned after this step.
 - encapsulated_<graph_id>.pbtxt: This is the graph after the encapsulation is completed.
-Each of the existing clusters should be encapsulated into a "_nGraphEncapsulate" op.
+Each of the existing clusters should be encapsulated into a "_OpenVINOEncapsulate" op.

 The OpenVINO™  Intermediate Representation (IR) files ("ovtf_cluster_<cluster_id>.xml" and "ovtf_cluster_<cluster_id>.bin") will be serialized for each of the created cluster.